ihab-mardoud/acme-widget-sales/README.md

    docker-compose exec app bash
    ```

-3. Once inside the container, you can run tests or use the PHP interactive shell:
+3. Once inside the container, you can run tests, use the PHP interactive shell, or run PHPStan:
    ```
    vendor/bin/phpunit
    php -a
+   vendor/bin/phpstan analyse src tests
    ```

 4. To stop the container: